 Improving highway safety for the traveling public is defined as a key emphasis area in New York State's Strategic Highway Safety Plan.
 Safety objectives defined in the plan include improving safety for pedestrians, improving data analysis tools and capabilities, improving the design and operation of highway intersections, decreasing fatalities resulting from travel lane departures and improving work zone safety.
 To help meet these objectives, the NYSDOT had a requirement for Traffic Engineering Services as required by the focused on safety-related infrastructure projects.

-Enovate is performing Project Management Support services for the $300M Design-Build MSC Disney Cruises Terminal project.
-This is a new two-berth terminal being built and operated by MSC.
+Enovate performed Project Management Support services for the $300M Design-Build MSC Disney Cruises Terminal project.
+This is a new two-berth terminal built and operated by MSC.
 The new terminal includes joint facilities for the Disney Cruise Line.
 A multi-berth shared facility with MSC Cruises and Disney will result in tremendous cost savings for Miami-Dade County.
-The terminal is to be located on the easternmost site of the Port -- this high visibility location will mean that it is the first terminal viewed by every returning cruise ship and the last terminal viewed by every departing cruise ship.
+The terminal is located on the easternmost site of the Port -- this high visibility location will mean that it is the first terminal viewed by every returning cruise ship and the last terminal viewed by every departing cruise ship.